-Trying out different distros on underpowered laptops is very therapeutic in a way.
+Trying out different Linux distros on underpowered laptops is very therapeutic in away.
 Yes, it takes a little time, and may often seem bewildering to the uninitiated, but it’s sort of a hobby of mine.
-Of course there are many I haven’t tried, and some that I knew immediately were a waste of time.
+Of course, there are many I haven’t tried, and some that I knew immediately was a waste of time.
 I’ve tried many of the “Standard Distros” and found the majority useful, but the perfect one still eludes me.
 Over the years I’ve learned to appreciate the work of the developers and most of the Linux community.

 Admittedly, I still find that Windows 10 is quite handy to have available.
 I feel somewhat defeated when I find myself logging into Windows more than my other Operating System on my laptop.
 The only Distro that I really think could allow me to completely abandon my dual-boot philosophy would have to be Manjaro.

 I like it a lot more than Debian, Ubuntu, or Red Hat based distributions.
 It just works, and it seems to be fast, although that’s possibly not a very scientific analysis on my part.
 I thought I would stick with Mint a while back, and then I started to use Ubuntu Mate, and I thought, “Yeah this is the one”.
 Then I tried “Arch based” Manjaro and really liked it at first, but then thought maybe I should start using Antergos since it actually has “Arch” in the system description.